SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 * retaining only useful memory
 * routing to the smallest sufficient reasoning path
 * using `energy_state`, `suppression_score`, and `stop_confidence` to guide control decisions
+* using Yin-Yang Balancer to prevent over-expansion, over-suppression, and unnecessary reactivation

 This should be understood as an architectural direction, not a measured performance claim.